 Almost without fail, most web hosting providers today will advertise that they offer Solid State Drive (SSD) solutions.
 SSDs are the high-tech version of the traditional hard drive and are much faster.
 However, despite the fall in prices of SSD, they are still more expensive than mechanical hard drives.

 Because of this, some hosting provider may try to get away with a hybrid setup.
 They will run applications off SSDs but use traditional hard drives for storage.
 This is bad news for WordPress users since it is likely the database will reside on the slower, mechanical drives instead of SSD.
-Make sure you take note of whether your hosting provider is offering a full SSD solution or not.
+Make sure you take note of whether your WordPress hosting provider is offering a full SSD solution or not.

 Solution: Stick with hosting companies that offer full SSD hosting